Money and Debt

 Who is eligible for a VA Home Loan?

 VA Home Loans are available to eligible members of the military community such as service members, veterans, members of the National Guard and Reserves, and military spouses.
-Any service member that has been dishonorably discharged may not receive the VA Home Loan benefit.
+Any service member that has been dishonorable discharged may not receive the VA Home Loan benefit.
 To find out more about upgrading a discharge status, visit Veterans’ Consortium Pro Bono Discharge Upgrade Program

 Those eligible will get a Certificate of Eligibility (COE) to show their lender.
 This proves that they qualify based on their history and duty status.